 Sharing

-It is important to highlight that this is a process, that is, a single measure does not mean that everything will be integrated perfectly within teams.
-This is because we are talking about people and all changes require adaptations on the part of these people.
-These adaptations take shape through a series of measures that change the context of the company and favor this evolution of thinking.
-Various methodologies can be used to shed some light on the advantages of the DevOps concept (Maroukian, & Gulliver, 2020).
+It is essential to understand that integrating teams through DevOps is a process, and a single measure does not guarantee perfect integration.
+This is because we are dealing with people, and any change requires adaptation from them.
+These adaptations take time and require a series of measures that change the company’s context and promote this evolution of thinking.
+Different methodologies can be employed to emphasize the advantages of the DevOps concept (Maroukian & Gulliver, 2020).

 Bibliography :